CtrlK

 Conciseness

 The overview paragraph explains what Gas Town is at a high level, which is somewhat unnecessary padding.
-The prerequisites list includes obvious items like 'Terminal access for running commands.'
-However, it's not egregiously verbose—mostly just slightly padded.
+The prerequisites section includes obvious items like 'Terminal access for running commands.'
+However, it's not egregiously verbose—mostly reasonable length but could be tightened.

 2 / 3